Fault Finding

 Do you remember, later, when I was reading in the library, how you came in timidly, with a sort of hurt look in your eyes?
 When I glanced up over my paper, impatient at the interruption, you hesitated at the door.
 "What is it you want?"
 I snapped.

-Well, son, it was shortly afterwards that my paper slipped from my hands and a terrible sickening fear came over me.
+Well, son, shortly afterward, my paper slipped from my hands and a terrible sickening fear came over me.
 What has habit been doing to me?
 The habit of finding fault, of reprimanding — this was my reward to you for being a boy.
 It was not that I did not love you; it was that I expected too much of youth.
 I was measuring you by the yardstick of my own years.

 I am afraid I have visualized you as a man.
 Yet as I see you now, son, crumpled and weary in your cot, I see that you are still a baby.
 Yesterday you were in your mother's arms, your head on her shoulder.
 I have asked too much, too much.